syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/scaffolding.md

     ![CommandLine Scaffold](../images/commandline.png)

-5. As we can see controller and view files generated successfully and also added the Syncfusion NuGet packages and styles which is required to render Syncfusion control.
+5. As controller and view files are generated successfully, add the Syncfusion NuGet packages and styles which is required to render Syncfusion control.

     ![ASPNETCore added Files](../images/Corefiles.png)
     ![ASPNETCore Service Changes](../images/CoreScript.png)